 Drinking and driving is an avoidable risk that leads to tragic accidents, injuries, and even death.
 If you’re planning on drinking alcohol but also commuting home afterwards, there are several ways that you can reduce your risk of getting behind the wheel.

 You may think that it’s okay to drive after drinking alcohol if you plan on only having a few drinks.
 However, even a small amount of alcohol can impact your ability to drive safely.
 Depending on your blood alcohol content (BAC), you could be significantly impaired after just two or three drinks.
+Additionally, Arizona has some of the harshest penalties for DUIs, and the same thing can be said for many other states.

 On average, it takes about one hour for your body to process one standard drink.
 That means if you finish that drink in 45 minutes or less (which is possible), then you’ve probably reached the legal limit for driving.